INSIDE THIS EDITION

 We have researched the registration fee issue and found that Lincoln-Way is above average in the registration fee area of the schools in the south suburbs, so I am not in favor of the fee increase, but we have to look at different options to give to the board.

-The issue of reducing graduation credit hours is not one we are practically interested in doing either.
+The issue of reducing graduation credit hours is not one we are particularly interested in doing either.
 However we have to look at a variety of options.
 Through staff reduction, this option would result in approximately $1 million in savings for the first year and more than $5 million in later years.

 We are still waiting to hear from the state about the PE waiver for freshmen and sophomores that are athletes.
 This waiver would allow a student in her/his freshman and sophomore years to waive out of PE during their sport season, as we allow students in the marching bands and ROTC currently.
 This would give our students more flexibility in their class schedule.